 - Mixed cerebral palsy – a combination of the 3 types of CP listed below

-- Spastic cerebral palsy – the most common form of cerebral palsy
+- Spastic cerebral palsy – the most common form of cerebral palsy and accounts for 80 percent of those with the condition; this type is identified by still muscles that cause difficulty moving.

 - Athetoid cerebral palsy